-Treatment is mostly focused on controlling symptoms that already exist and preventing them from worsening over time.
+Treatment for this condition is typically focused on controlling symptoms that already exist and preventing them from worsening over time.
 Unfortunately, it is not likely that symptoms that have already begun to form could be reversed.
 Some individuals need to stay in a hospital where they can receive vitamin B1 injections.
 This will often help them become less delirious and confused, as well as minimize vision problems and muscle coordination problems, but it will not reverse the issue of memory loss.

 One of the most dangerous complications associated with this disorder, however, is alcohol withdrawal.
 When the individual stops drinking, they will be likely to go through withdrawal symptoms and will need professional treatment.
-A detox program like ours may be the best option for someone going through this.
+A detox program is typically the best option for someone going through withdrawal.

 If you or someone you love is struggling with alcohol addiction, early intervention is the best way to prevent the onset of wet brain.
 At Westwind Recovery®, we offer alcohol addiction treatment programs in our Los Angeles recovery center.
 Connect with a member of our team today at 855.340.8832 or contact us online to learn more.